 The graphic that you found may be copyrighted.
 If so, you need to obtain permission to use it in a business presentation.
-Consult with your manager or the Legal Department for advice on how to obtain originating outside Bechtel, including any content found on the Internet permission to use it.
+Consult with your manager or the Legal Department for advice on how to obtain permission to use it.